oceanumeric/oceanumeric.github.io/docs/_math/variational-inference-1.md

 this algorithm is very important.
 If you understand this example well, then you will have a better understanding of the latent variable model.

+__Note__: The code in this article could only work for the simple example with two clusters.
+If you want to use it for other examples, you need to modify the code or use the `sklearn` package, which is more efficient and stable.

 ## Reference